raravi/login-server-express/README.md

 ## User's Email Validation Mail

 The Register API endpoint will send out a validation mail if the details provided are correct.
-It uses `process.env.APP_EMAIL`, `process.env.APP_PASSWORD`, `process.env.APP_RESETEMAIL` & `process.env.APP_VALIDATIONLINK`.
+It uses `process.env.APP_EMAIL`, `process.env.APP_PASSWORD`, `process.env.APP_RESETEMAIL` & `process.env.APP_VALIDATELINK`.

 ## Environment Variables expected by the module